BaikunLeng/baikunleng.github.io/_pages/Miscellaneous.md

 <h2>Know Me Better by Taking This Quiz!</h2>

 <p>In this quiz, you will need to make several binary choices.
-By answering these questions, you can discover how similar or different your preferences are from mine.</p>
+By answering these questions, you can discover how similar or different your preferences are from mine!
+Click here to have a try! </p>